-2019).
-Cottrell (2017) found 'circa' with dates in 11 cultural collections, from 0.6% of records (Wellcome Library) to 67.8% (State Hermitage Museum) while Kräutli (2016, 77) found more than 60 expressions used to express imprecision of date in Victoria & Albert Museum collections data.
+(Won, Murrieta-Flores and Martins 2018; Smith and Cordell 2019), unfaithful digitisations of artists' colours (Malis 2020), and the inherent (non)equivalence of translation (Franke et al. 2019).
+Cottrell (2017) found "circa" with dates in 11 cultural collections, from 0.6% of records (Wellcome Library) to 67.8% (State Hermitage Museum) while Kräutli (2016, 77) found more than 60 expressions used to express imprecision of date in Victoria & Albert Museum collections data.
 Burgess (2016, 89) found that provenance information with uncertain or incomplete times was rarely able to be adequately captured.

-Van Ruymbeke, Hallot, and Billen (2017) extend CIDOC-CRM to represent conflicting opinions about a historical object.
-Moncla et al. (2019) discuss an approach to the problematic geolocation of place names in the great eight-eenth-century Encyclopédie ([1766] 2017) using qualitative relative locations rather than coordinates.
+Van Ruymbeke, Hallot and Billen (2017) extend CIDOC-CRM to represent conflicting opinions about a historical object.
+Moncla et al (2019) discuss an approach to the problematic geolocation of place names in the great eighteenth-century Encyclopédie ([1766] 2017) using qualitative relative locations rather than coordinates.
 But digital interventions also introduce new problems, especially when responding to conflicting or imprecise sources.

-Certainty and precision: data - issues at source
+3a.
+Certainty and precision: Data - issues at source

 Among the many issues of inherent imprecision, contestability and other uncertainties within the (digital) humanities, we focus now on a single problem that we have investigated in some depth: that of dates.
-We discussed above the longitudinal history of a 'single' publication with its mutable instances of the apparently simple object over time.
+We discussed above the longitudinal history of a "single" publication with its mutable instances of the apparently simple object over time.
 Even records for apparently unitary objects may have multiple dates referring to the item's history: dates of production, accession, cataloguing, exploitation such as loan or exhibition (Kräutli's time maps are unusual in capturing such events [Kräutli 2016, 215-217]).
-In Swedish Open Cultural Heritage data, Vane (2019, 21) found multiple dates even for an item's 'production.'
-Historic buildings may have production dates for rebuilding, extensions, remodelling, etc. - a church had 46 such dates.
+In Swedish Open Cultural Heritage data, Vane (2019, 21) found multiple dates even for an item's "production".
+Historic buildings may have production dates for rebuilding, extensions, remodelling etc - a church had 46 such dates.
 A photograph may have a different date for when it was taken, and when it was printed, and more.
-In visualization, which production date (or how many dates) could and should be represented?
+In visualisation, which production date (or how many dates) could and should be represented?
 Even a printed date of publication may conceal unexpected invitations to mistrust.
-The National Library of Scotland database of historic Ordnance Survey maps (https:// maps.nls.uk/os/; NLS Maps 2020), notes early sheets reprinted with updated information added (for example adding in a new railway), but with no change to the printed publication date, and 1930s and 1940s maps where the printed 'publication' date is after the date of 'revision.'
+The National Library of Scotland database of historic Ordnance Survey maps (https://maps.nls.uk/os/; NLS Maps 2020), notes early sheets reprinted with updated information added (for example adding in a new railway), but with no change to the printed publication date, and 1930s and 1940s maps where the printed "publication" date is after the date of "revision".

-Certainty and precision: problems aggravated by digitization/ computation
+3b.
+Certainty and precision: Problems aggravated by digitisation/computation